TheDr1ver/ledhntr-suite-public/README.md

 Link Every Detail - Heuristic Network Threat Research

-LEDHNTR is an attempt to combine data collection, enrichment, and analysis into a single platform that relies on graph database principles for pivoting.
+LEDHNTR is an attempt to combine data collection, enrichment, and analysis into a single platform ~~that relies on graph database principles for pivoting.~~ *The TypeDB module needs some work before I can publicly release it.
+For now we're storing everything in flat JSON files.

-It currently consists of the core framework (LEDHNTR), various modular plugins (LEDHNTR-Plugins), and a crappy web UI (LEDMGMT) that makes pivoting and navigating the results less painful that living in Jupyter Notebooks all day.
+It currently consists of the core framework (LEDHNTR), various modular plugins (LEDHNTR-Plugins), ~~and a crappy web UI (LEDMGMT) that makes pivoting and navigating the results less painful that living in Jupyter Notebooks all day.~~ *Maybe I'll release that one day, but that day is not today :)

 ## DISCLAIMER